Exanis/django-rest-generators/README.md

 ### make_rest_model

-The ``make_rest_model`` command is the main tool in DRT.
+The ``make_rest_model`` command is the main tool in DRG.
 It parse a model an generate a set of ready-to-use tools around it :

 - A serializer